Best Camera for Traveling? GoPro vs DSLR (Updated)

 DSLR’s are big, clunky, and heavy.

 GoPro’s are compact, manageable and light.
 It’s a great way to cut the fat.

-Sure, you will be noticed here and there, but you will be ten times more surreptitious, which will enable you to get better photographs, like our handsome-but-stern Police Officer in Rome pictured above (who also kindof looks like a younger version of the Captain from the film ‘Titanic’, right?).
+Sure, you will be noticed here and there, but you will be ten times more stealthy, which will enable you to get better photographs, like our handsome-but-stern Police Officer in Rome pictured above (who also kindof looks like a younger version of the Captain from the film ‘Titanic’, right?).

 This doesn’t just work well while traveling in Hong Kong and Rome – it works well everywhere!

-To get these photos, one must master the art of the “hip shot”.
-Keep the GoPro accessible, preferably in a pocket of some sort (hoodie pockets work the best), and any time a visual strikes your fancy, keep the GoPro hip-level, aim, and start snapping away.
+To get these photos, you must master the art of the “hip shot”.
+To do this, keep the GoPro accessible, preferably in a pocket of some sort (hoodie pockets work the best), and any time a visual strikes your fancy, keep the GoPro hip-level, aim, and start snapping away.

 50% of the “Hip-shot-photos” will be blurry messes, 30% of them will be crap, but the other 20% will be amazing photographs that were captured in an incognito-ninja-like-fashion.

 Obviously the GoPro wins here.
 While DSLR’s can be surprisingly durable, they are high tech, professional equipment, and are quite fragile.
-They are not meant to be dropped.

 I know this bc in my research for this piece, I came across a plethora of videos testing just how durable the GoPro actually is.
 You can watch a GoPro get dropped from 100 feet, boiled in a pot of water, get whacked by a nine iron golf club, and get run over by a car.
 And if you were wondering to yourself, “But I was really hoping for a video of a GoPro being shoved into an enormous nest of vicious wasps”, don’t worry, I got you.

 Being able to take videos and photographs underwater is just… amazing.
 Some of my personal favorite travel (and life in general) memories involve the ocean, and it’s very special to have pictures to help reminisce.

 But for the traveler, the GoPro’s video capabilities are as good as it gets.
 You won’t need anything else.
 Whether walking through the streets of Copenhagen or swimming through the waters of Indonesia, the GoPro will amaze you.

 The final, and arguably coolest aspect that separates the GoPro, is all of the neat features the camera possesses.
 Including, but not limited to; burst photo, continuos photo, built in wi-fi, night photo, auto image rotation, and much more.

 Time lapse with your GoPro means you can place it somewhere, and it will take photographs every .5, 1, 2, 5, 10, 30, or 60 seconds, depending how you set it.
 What is commonly then done, is the images are put together, and sped up, to create the facade of time moving faster.

 Pretty cool right?